-With rising food prices forecast to spike this autumn, I'm trying to find ways to stretch my dollar.
-Leftovers is one of the easiest solutions and nothing keeps giving like a ham.
+With rising food and meat prices, I'm trying to find ways to stretch my dollar.
+Leftovers is one of the easiest solutions ... and nothing keeps giving like a ham.
 But it needn't be that half-a-hog affair for the holidays that weighs as much as a toddler.

-A ham like this cooks fast, provides a ton of taste and, even more importantly, can be used for sandwiches and cut and diced to be used in casseroles later on.
+A ham like this cooks fast.
+It provides a ton of taste and, even more importantly, can be used for sandwiches and cut and diced to be used in casseroles later on.
 And that's exactly what I plan to do with it.
 It will feed me for quite a while.

 |A little goes a long way.
 This will easily do 2 small hams.|

 Follow the instructions on the back of the jar.
 I prefer to stud a ham with cloves after scoring it.
 You want to score it so the glaze seeps down into it.
 If there is a layer of fat on the ham, this is especially necessary.
 Unfortunately, with small hams such as this, there is not.
 They tend to be very lean.